OpenMS/OpenMS/share/OpenMS/TOOLS/EXTERNAL/ReadMe.txt

 If you want to add a custom *.ttd file (obtainable from our website or other users), simply add it to this folder.
 Some tools (like 'mail' on linux), might only be available on certain Operating Systems.
 In this case you should place them in the respective subfolder.
-Only this folder and the subfolder matching your Operating System will be scanned for *.ttd files.
+The folder of this ReadMe and the subfolder matching your Operating System will be scanned for *.ttd files.
+Additionally you can create an environment variable OPENMS_TTD_PATH and use it to point to one (!) custom directory of your choice.
+This is useful when upgrading OpenMS to another version while keeping all your custom *.ttd files.

 If you encounter a bug, mail to the developers at General OpenMS discussion <open-ms-general@lists.sourceforge.net>